This guide provides an overview of the NIST Cybersecurity Framework 2.0 and outlines the key stages for compliance.

 Each subcategory has a reference (for example GV.OC-01) which allows it to be uniquely identified within the framework.

-The subcategories are written as statements of fact (for example “The organizational mission is understood…”) and the aim of the organization in implementing the framework is to be able to agree with each relevant statement.
+The subcategories are written as statements of fact (for example “The organisational mission is understood…”) and the aim of the organisation in implementing the framework is to be able to agree with each relevant statement.

 Implementation Examples